 - $140 (overtime owed per week) x 156 weeks (3 years) = $21,840

 If an employer does not correctly pay an employee overtime, the employer can be held liable for liquidated damages (double the amount owed), attorney’s fees and costs.
 29 U.S.C. § 216.
 An employee can recover up to three years of pay if the violation was willful.
 29 U.S.C. § 255.

-If you were paid a day rate but not overtime, contact Bohrer Brady LLC for a free initial confidential consultation at 1-800-876-3911 or by emailing us.
+If you were paid a day rate but not overtime, contact Bohrer Brady LLC for a free initial confidential consultation.
 You may be entitled to damages.